truenas/documentation/content/References/ExtensionCalculator.md

 ---
 title: "RAIDZ Extension Calculator"
-description: "RAIDZ expansion adds disks to an existing RAIDZ VDEV.
-Use this calculator to estimate the storage capacity efficiency of an extended ZFS RAIDZ VDEV."
+description: "Use this calculator to estimate the storage capacity efficiency of an extended ZFS RAIDZ VDEV.
+RAIDZ expansion adds disks to an existing RAIDZ VDEV."
 weight: 110
 tags:
 - zfs